kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## If you are going to achieve excellence in big things, you develop the habit in little matters.
-Excellence is not an exception; it is a prevailing attitude. - Colin Powell
+    ## The great myth of our times is that technology is communication. - Libby Larsen